measurement-kit/measurement-kit/include/measurement_kit/README.md

 - `"log_filepath"`: optional string containing the name of the file where to write logs.
 By default logs are written on `stderr`;

+- `"log_level"`: how much information you want to see written in the log file and emitted by log-related events.

 - `"name"`: name of the task to run.
 This setting is mandatory.
 The available task names have been described above;